cirosantilli/db/mysql.md

     ) CHARSET 'utf8' ENGINE 'InnoDB' COMMENT 'table comment';
     DROP TABLE table_name;

-It is recommended however that the `=` sign be used to increase readabilty by making it clearer which key has which value.
+It is recommended however that the `=` sign be used to increase readability by making it clearer which key has which value.

 It is not possible to create a table with no columns: